Why Understanding Betting Odds Matters

 How to Convert Betting Odds into Implied Probability

-Implied probability shows how likely a sportsbook believes an outcome is.
+Implied probability indicates the likelihood a sportsbook assigns to an outcome.
 You can calculate the implied probability of a bet by using the odds associated with the bet.

 This is a crucial concept to grasp.
-Betting odds are the sportsbooks' best estimation of an event occurring.
+Betting odds represent the sportsbooks' best estimate of an event's likelihood of occurring.
 Winning a sports bet is essentially doing a better job of predicting the likelihood of an outcome.

 Formula for Converting Betting Odds to Implied Probability: